-Pharmacy Benefit Drugs Drug Medical Necessity Identification of pathognomonic hexagonal cystine crystals on urinalysis AND The individual has tried and failed Thiola (tiopronin) or has contraindications to use of Thiola AND The individual has tried generic penicillamine first and had an inadequate response or intolerance to generic penicillamine (documentation required) Cuprimine (penicillamine) and Depen (penicillamine) may be considered medically necessary for the treatment of severe, active rheumatoid arthritis when: The individual has failed to adequately respond to five other medications FDA-approved for the treatment of rheumatoid arthritis AND The individual has tried generic penicillamine first and had an inadequate response or intolerance to generic penicillamine (documentation required) Note: The FDA is allowing import of D-Penamine (penicillamine) from Australia into the United States due to the current shortage of Depen (penicillamine).
-During this shortage a request for D- Cuvrior (trientine tetrahydrochloride) Cuvrior (trientine tetrahydrochloride) may be considered medically necessary for the treatment of adult individuals with stable Wilson's disease when: • The individual is aged 18 years or older AND • At the time of diagnosis, the 24-hour urinary copper excretion is > 100 micrograms (1.6 micromoles) AND • Has tried and failed zinc acetate (e.g., Galzin) or has contraindications to use of zinc acetate AND
+Pharmacy Benefit Drugs Drug Medical Necessity The individual has tried and failed Thiola (tiopronin) or has contraindications to use of Thiola AND The individual has tried generic penicillamine first and had an inadequate response or intolerance to generic penicillamine (documentation required) Cuprimine (penicillamine) and Depen (penicillamine) may be considered medically necessary for the treatment of severe, active rheumatoid arthritis when: The individual has failed to adequately respond to five other medications FDA-approved for the treatment of rheumatoid arthritis AND The individual has tried generic penicillamine first and had an inadequate response or intolerance to generic penicillamine (documentation required) Note: The FDA is allowing import of D-Penamine (penicillamine) from Australia into the United States due to the current shortage of Depen (penicillamine).
+During this shortage a request for D-Penamine will be treated the same as a request for Depen.
+Cuvrior (trientine tetrahydrochloride) Cuvrior (trientine tetrahydrochloride) may be considered medically necessary for the treatment of adult individuals with stable Wilson's disease when: • The individual is aged 18 years or older AND At the time of diagnosis, the 24-hour urinary copper excretion is > 100 micrograms (1.6 micromoles) AND Has tried and failed zinc acetate (e.g., Galzin) or has contraindications to use of zinc acetate AND Has tried generic trientine hydrochloride or Clovique (trientine hydrochloride) first and had an inadequate